Top of the page

 There is nothing you can do to prevent a miscarriage.
 It is usually the body's way of ending a pregnancy that has had a bad start, often at the earliest stage of cell division.

 It is important to be alert to the symptoms of a miscarriage so that you can seek medical evaluation.
-If you are having symptoms of a miscarriage, avoid sexual activity (called pelvic rest) and strenuous activity until your symptoms have been evaluated by a doctor.
+If you are having symptoms of a miscarriage, avoid sexual activity (called pelvic rest) and strenuous activity until your symptoms have been evaluated by a doctor or midwife.

 Call 911 anytime you think you may need emergency care.
 For example, call if: